music-discussion/FNF-Fusion-Engine-but-Better/README.md

 ![OG Fusion Engine logo](https://raw.githubusercontent.com/kidsfreej/FNF-Fusion-Engine/master/art/fusion_engine.png)

+### Disclaimer
+Not only has the original engine been discontinued, this has also been discontinued.
+Psych Engine is still being updated and is 100x better.
+I recommend you use that.
+Cya!

 https://discord.gg/qPfxxd4XWA
 # If you make a mod, please credit me on the gamebanana or github page!!
 Also credit kidsfreej!